tubeFUN/GasWS/README.md

 ## Features
 List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3
+* Adaptable system
+* All modules (uC, converters, GSM modem, buffer power supply with battery) on one PCB
+* Battery powered system as a backup
+* Self made
+* System Monitoring by LED indicators and via USB (virtual COM in OS)
+* Alamrming by SMS, sound (buzzer) and visually
+* Reset switch

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Adding additional sensors and appropriate code
+* Adding control via SMS

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Project is: _in progress_.

 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+Project based on...

 ## Contact
-Created by
+Created by my